LuisAlejandro/pypicontents/README.md

 }
 ```

-This index is generated using [Travis](https://travis-ci.org/LuisAlejandro/pypicontents) and triggered every night with [nightli.es](https://nightli.es/).
+This index is generated using [Travis](https://travis-ci.org/LuisAlejandro/pypicontents).
 It's done by executing the setup.py of each package through a monkeypatch that allows us to read the parameters that were passed to `setup()`, and then we get `packages`, `py_modules` and `scripts`.
 Checkout `pypicontents/process.py` for more info.

 ### Use cases